What Is The IRS Form 3520?

 Instead, the only way to avoid massive Form 3520 penalties is to make a winning reasonable cause argument.

-Negligent Failure to File Form 3520
+Negligent Failure To File Form 3520

 To understand reasonable cause, it will be helpful to contrast it against the legal concept of negligence.
 Generally stated, negligence (in missing a legal obligation) is characterized by: